arthurgassner/swissenergy-frontend/docs/modelling.md

 </center>

 Beautiful!

-### SHAP

-### Optimization

 ## Conclusion

-We now have a model performing at a satisfactory standard.
-We can move onto the next challenge: making our solution available to the user.
+We now have a model performing at a satisfactory standard -- 4.11% of MAPE over the last year.
+We could of course continue improving -- picking our features and hyper-parameters in a more robust and scientific manner[^9], but for now, let's move onto our next challenge: making our solution available to the user.

+[^9]: To select hyper-parameters -- and features -- [`optuna`](https://github.com/optuna/optuna) is a great optimization framework.
+To better understand how the selected features matter to the model, [`SHAP`](https://github.com/shap/shap) is a wonderful model-agnostic framework.